beginning of content

 How is childhood leukaemia diagnosed?

 Many symptoms of childhood leukaemia can be caused by other illnesses.
-To make a definite diagnosis of leukaemia, several tests need to be done.
+To make a diagnosis of leukaemia, your child's doctor will give them a physical examination and arrange blood tests.

 A bone marrow biopsy uses a syringe to take a sample of bone marrow, usually from the hip bone, for examination under a microscope and genetic testing.